Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-- We did not use the notion of product of graphs for mapping the polynomials for $\cG \vee e$ onto those of $\cG/e$.
-In fact, even for ribbon graphs our approach applies.
-The dot product of graphs is however an elegant way to encode such a map.
-Certainly, this notion deserves to be defined in the framework of stranded graphs in order to achieve more calculations.
-For instance, how the calculation of more involved graphs with many trivial self-loops can be inferred from the product of contributions of much simpler trivial self-loops.

-- The exponents of $z^{4p-7}$ or of $z^{4p-6}$ can be negative in some expressions.
-This simply implies that in the polynomial $\mT'_{\cG /e}$ or $\mT''_{\cG /e}$ all monomials should contain an enough large power of $z$ to render the overall expression a well defined polynomial.
+The exponents of $z^{4p-7}$ or of $z^{4p-6}$ can be negative in some cases.
+This simply implies that, in the polynomial $\mT'_{\crrtG /e}$ or $\mT''_{\crrtG /e}$, all monomials should contain an enough large power of $z$ to make the overall exponent of $z$ positive.

-If the notion of point graph multiplication of two disjoint graphs is not defined at this stage, in contrast, the disjoint union operation on graph extends naturally in the present formulation.
+The disjoint union operation on graph extends naturally in the present formulation.

-\begin{lemma}[Disjoint union] Let $\mG_1$ and $\mG_2$ two disjoint rank 3 $w$-colored graphs, then \beq \mT_{\mG_1 \sqcup \mG_2} = \mT_{\mG_1 } \, \mT_{\mG_2} \,. \eeq \end{lemma} \proof This is totally standard as in the ordinary procedure using additive properties of exponents in $\mT_{\cG}$.
+\begin{lemma}[Disjoint union] Let $\crrtG$ and $\crrtG'$ two disjoint rank 3 $w$-colored graphs, then \beq \mT_{\crrtG \sqcup \crrtG'} = \mT_{\crrtG } \, \mT_{\crrtG'} \,. \eeq \end{lemma} \proof This is totally standard as in the ordinary procedure using additive properties of exponents in $\mT_{\crrtG}$.